SuperHackz/WebOS/README.md

 ---

-## ❓ Is LunarixOS Complete?
+## ❓ Is WebOS Complete?

-No, LunarixOS is still in its **early stages of development**.
+No, WebOS is still in its **early stages of development**.
 We’ve released it early to allow the community to test, provide feedback, and contribute.
 The project will evolve over time, with more features and improvements being added in future updates.

 ---